milen855/alx-low_level_programming/0x03-debugging/README.md

 You do not have to compile with -Wall -Werror -Wextra -pedantic for this task."
 #!/bin/bash
 "This program prints the largest of three integers."
+#!/bin/bash
+"This program converts a date to the day of year and determines how many days are left in the year, taking leap year into consideration."